-The ADN2813 acquires frequency from the data over a range of data frequencies from 10 Mb/s to 1.25 Gb/s.
+The ADN2804 acquires frequency from the data.
 The lock detector circuit compares the frequency of the VCO and the frequency of the incoming data.
 When these frequencies differ by more than 1000 ppm, LOL is asserted.
 This initiates a frequency acquisition cycle.
-The VCO frequency is reset to the bottom of its range, which is 10 MHz.
-The frequency detector then compares this VCO frequency and the incoming data frequency and increments the VCO frequency, if necessary.
-Initially, the VCO frequency is incremented in large steps to aid fast acquisition.
-As the VCO frequency approaches the data frequency, the step size is reduced until the VCO frequency is within 250 ppm of the data frequency, at which point LOL is deasserted.
+When the VCO frequency is within 250 ppm of the data frequency, LOL is deasserted.

 Once LOL is deasserted, the frequency-locked loop is turned off.
-The PLL/DLL pulls in the VCO frequency the rest of the way until the VCO frequency equals the data frequency.
+The PLL/DLL pulls the VCO frequency in the rest of the way until the VCO frequency equals the data frequency.

 The frequency loop requires a single external capacitor between CF1 and CF2, Pin 14 and Pin 15.
-A 0.47 $\mu F \pm 20\%$, X7R ceramic chip capacitor with < 10 nA leakage current is recommended.
-Leakage current of the capacitor can be calculated by dividing the maximum voltage across the 0.47 μF capacitor, $\sim \! \!
-3$ V, by the insulation resistance of the capacitor.
+A 0.47 $\mu F \pm 20\%$, X7R ceramic chip capacitor with <10 nA leakage current is recommended.
+Leakage current of the capacitor can be calculated by dividing the maximum voltage across the 0.47 μF capacitor, ~3 V, by the insulation resistance of the capacitor.
 The insulation resistance of the 0.47 μF capacitor should be greater than 300 M Ω .